-The following sections of Washington County's Community Development Code (CDC) have been extracted as they have been deemed to be applicable to the proposal.
+The following sections of Washington County's Community Development Code (CDC), the Sunset West Community Plan and Oregon Statewide Planning Goal 5 have been extracted as they have been deemed to be applicable to the proposal.
 Following each bold applicable criteria or design standard, the Applicant has provided a series of draft findings.
-The intent of providing code and detailed responses and findings is to document, with absolute certainty, that the proposed development has satisfied the approval criteria for a Special Use Development Review Application with a Type III Variance.
+The intent of providing code and detailed responses and findings is to document, with absolute certainty, that the proposed development has satisfied the approval criteria for a Type II Special Use Development Review Application.